microsoft/azure_arc/docs/azure_jumpstart_arcbox/release_notes/_index.md

 Release notes will be released on the first week of each month and will cover the previous month.

+## July 2021

+* Improvements to Azure Policy experience.
+Updated policy names with (ArcBox) callout to easily identify policies created by ArcBox deployment.
+New policies to support onboarding Dependency Agents and Azure Defender for Kubernetes.
+* Add Change Tracking, Security, VMInsights solutions to deployment.
+* New troubleshooting section in documentation.
+* Add automatic provisioning for Microsoft.HybridCompute and Microsoft.GuestConfiguration resource providers.
+* Various fixes to Cluster API and Data Services components.
+* Automation optimizations and cleanup.

 ## June 2021

 * Azure Arc-enabled data services components of ArcBox have been updated to use [directly connected mode](https://docs.microsoft.com/en-us/azure/azure-arc/data/connectivity#connectivity-modes).